Skip to main content

 object

-Contains the wallet address, signature and message.
+Contains the wallet address, granted claims, signature and message.
 Only present when the result is SUCCESS.

 • wallet: The wallet address of the authenticated user.